choldgraf/earth-analytics-python_OLD/_posts/course-materials/earth-analytics-python/week-2/plot-time-series-handle-dates/2017-01-25-flood03-clean-plot-precipitation-data-in-Python.md

 ---
 layout: single
-title: "Subset time series data in R - introduction to dplyr pipes and tidyverse coding approaches - Flooding & erosion data"
+title: "Subset and plot time series data in Python - Flooding & erosion data"
-excerpt: "This lesson walks through extracting temporal subsets of time series data using dplyr pipes.
+excerpt: "This lesson walks through extracting temporal subsets of time series data using the pandas subset function.
 In the previous lesson we learned how to convert data containing a data field into a data class.
-In this lesson we use pipes to extract temporal subsets so that we can refine our time series data analysis.
-Finally we plot the data using ggplot."
+In this lesson we subset the data and create refined time series plots using matplotlib.
+We'll cover how to set the x and y limits on a matplotlib plot to only plot a subset of the data and how to format an axis containing dates."
-authors: ['Leah Wasser']
+authors: ['Leah Wasser', 'Chris Holdgraf']
-modified: 2017-06-13
+modified: 2017-06-14
 category: [course-materials]
 class-lesson: ['time-series-python']
 course: 'earth-analytics-python'
-permalink: /course-materials/earth-analytics-python/week-2/precip-in-r/
+permalink: /course-materials/earth-analytics-python/week-2/subset-time-series-data-python/
 nav-title: 'Subset time series data in Python'
 week: 2
 sidebar: